motain/big-config/README.md

 ```

 ## Errors instead of exceptions
 Errors are implemented like exit code in the shell.
 0 for success and anything else for failure.
-The last step success or failure is stored in the `opts` and the `choise` function uses it to decide the `next-step`.
+The last step success or failure is stored in the `opts` and the `choice` function uses it to decide the `next-step`.
 Exception are converted to Errors.

 ``` clojure
 (defn ok [opts]